Careers @ CVEA

 - A traineeship

-Students and parents of students in year 7-11 can request a careers guidance interview by completing a referral form available from Mrs McDermott (Careers Leader) or by contacting the Careers Team ([email protected]).
+Students and parents of students in year 7-11 can request a careers guidance interview by speaking to Mrs McDermott (Careers Leader) or by contacting the Careers Team ([email protected]).

 Top Apprenticeship Employers